marcomacchia99/TIAGo_Object_Grasping/README.md

 Then, the approach used was the more general that we could to better obtain as a final result, a robot which can adjust its position depending on the object coordinates in the space (however the object must remain in the range of the robot camera).

+We also decided to use Ros parameters to have a more maintainable and editable code.
+The params can be found in the _simulation_param.yaml_ file.

 Another thing to face up with was that the Objectron tool from Mediapipe returns the frames and coordinates of the robot camera frame, more in specific the xtion_rgb_frame, so we had to dedicate a whole node to extract the relative pose of the object with respect to the camera and with the correct transformations, thanks to tf package functions, have the pose of the object with respect to the base frame (base_footprint) of the robot.

 To achieve the final change of coordinates it was necessary to pass through the quaternions as regards the orientation of the object, and then multiply them thanks to the appropriate function `quaternion_multiply` with the corresponding component of each coordinate.